Table of Contents

 Since they’re in a hurry to find the piece of information they’re looking for, they’ll skip what’s irrelevant for them.

 Website quality includes many aspects, from the Usability, Experience, and Information Architecture, to the Visual Design and Content.
-There are many things that poorly designed websites having in common – you can read about them here.

 Website quality not only impacts your SEO and rankings, but it also impacts your conversion rate.
 Impact on conversion rate and lead generation activities is due to how much users trust your business based on your websites inherent visual appeal, ease of use, and authoritative content.